berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static groupingBy(String keyFieldName, String valueFieldName)`

 Returns a `SObjectCollector` that performs grouping operation according to `keyFieldName` and `valueFieldName`.
-Cross-reference fields and safe navigation are supported. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be casted to a specific type.</p> <p>To get a result container of a specific type use `groupingBy<T>()` collectors such as SObjectCollector.groupingById, SObjectCollector.groupingByString, etc.</p>
+Cross-reference fields and safe navigation are supported. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be cast to a specific type.</p> <p>To get a result container of a specific type use `groupingBy<T>()` collectors such as SObjectCollector.groupingById, SObjectCollector.groupingByString, etc.</p>

 ###### Parameters
 |Param|Description|